"jcr:3039df5d-7ebe-47db-b72d-915e5475fd6d" (String)

 Granted to all successfull candidates

-This concentration is one of the three concentrations offered in the Frankfurt School's Doctoral Programme.
+This concentration is one of the three concentrations offered in Frankfurt School's Doctoral Programme.

 It is offered by one of the most productive faculties in Europe.
-Ranked among the top in Europe of Brigham Young University’s prestigious research ranking, Frankfurt’s Accounting group is known for its innovative research in capital markets and managerial accounting.
+Ranked among the top in Europe of Brigham Young University’s prestigious research ranking, Frankfurt School’s Accounting group is known for its innovative research in capital markets and managerial accounting.

 Frankfurt School publishes in the top outlets for accounting research.
 To get a sense for the kind of research we conduct, please click on the following sample publications: